stephen-cloud/c-19-2/docs/connecttobackend.md

 The `DataStore` API is an alternative to using the raw GraphQL API, which can get a bit fiddly to get right at first.

-!!! note
-    This goes in `Vehicles.tsx`.
+!!! info "This goes in `Vehicles.tsx`."

 ## Using `DataStore`